Engee documentation

 Technical information

-• Base operating system: GNU/Linux (Arch Linux) with Linux RT-PREEMPT kernel.
+• Base Operating System: GNU/Linux (Arch Linux) with Linux RT-PREEMPT kernel

-• Build toolkit: GNU GCC
+• Build Toolkit: GNU GCC

 General information

-Real-time operating system RITM.Real-time allows to create modern, high-performance complexes of semi-natural modelling, benches, simulators and test embedded algorithms in rapid prototyping mode with connection to real equipment via I/O interface modules.
+Real-time operating system RHYTHM.Real-time allows you to create modern, high-performance semi-natural modeling complexes, stands, simulators, and test embedded algorithms in rapid prototyping mode with connection to real equipment via I/O interface modules.